3D printing service in Barcelona

 We provide advice linked to your objective: mechanical stiffness, fine surface finish or simply the cheapest.

 All the benefits of local treatment.
-You can sort out your doubts in person, pick-up in place or receive your object quickly through local courier.
+You can sort out your doubts contacting us.
+We deliver at your place.

 3D printing in FDM

 The best results with dual extruder 3D printing